Harvest Time – Big Spuds

 I loved digging up the potatoes in the fall of the year.
 I remember this one year, my grandmother and I were digging side-by-side.
 She had struck a marvellous, well-rounded potato.
 This started a competition to see if I was able to find one bigger.
 Well, I managed to get a very large potato.
 It was a little deformed.
 I would say now it was a mutated family of potatoes, but not then as I argued it was the bigger one!
 After holding each potato in our respective hands, we were unable to determine a winner.
 It is like those moments in a close curling match, when the teams call on a third-party to measure.
 Well we had to get my father to be that third-party in this scenario and weigh each potato.
 Well, “I was victorious by just an ounze, maybe two”, but it certainly would not have won a beauty pageant.
 That prize would have to go to grandmother.

 The Government is now instituting stricter regulations on road signage.
 I only hope they do not consider repatriating or expropriating our rights of residents to till the grounds our ancestors did as a means to subsist of the land!

-Posted on September 20, 2010, in Heritage, Tradition and tagged agriculture, agrifood, cabbage, canada, carrot, Danny Williams (politician), garden, greens, grow, Labrador, Newfoundland, Newfoundland & Labrador, Nikon, potato, potatoe, turnip, vegetable.
+Posted on September 20, 2010, in Culture, Tourism and tagged agriculture, agrifood, cabbage, canada, carrot, Danny Williams (politician), garden, greens, grow, Labrador, Newfoundland, Newfoundland & Labrador, Nikon, potato, potatoe, turnip, vegetable.
 Bookmark the permalink.
 1 Comment.